superduper-io/superduper/docs/hr/content/docs/get_started/quickstart.md

 ---
-sidebar_position: 3
+sidebar_position: 1
 ---

 # Quickstart

-Let's start with SuperDuperDB quickly, your go-to solution for bringing AI in your datastore.
 Follow these steps to quickly get started:

-## Step 1: Explore the Demo
+1. **Explore the demo**

     Visit [https://demo.superduperdb.com](https://demo.superduperdb.com) to explore our interactive demo and get a feel for what SuperDuperDB has to offer.
 For a high-level overview of our framework, visit our website at [https://superduperdb.com](https://superduperdb.com).
 This provides a bird's-eye view of the capabilities and features SuperDuperDB has to offer.

-## Step 2: Run Notebooks

-Execute the provided notebooks one by one to experience the capabilities of SuperDuperDB firsthand.
-These notebooks showcase various functionalities and use cases.

-## Step 3: Dive into Documentation
+The notebooks hosted there, can be executed directly in the environment, but can also be cloned in [their original form in the open source repo](https://github.com/SuperDuperDB/superduperdb/tree/main/examples), and executed locally.
+    These notebooks are also described on this documentation website in the [use-cases section](/docs/use-cases).

+1. **Get setup**

+    Follow [the installation guide](./installation.md) and check the [minimum-working example](./minimum_working_example.md) to set-up your environment.
+For more detailed configuration, read the detailed [setup](/docs/category/setup) section.

+1. **Dive into the documentation**

-Refer to our comprehensive [`README.md`](https://github.com/superDuperDB/) and our documentation for a deeper understanding of SuperDuperDB.
-This documentation provides insights into features, usage, and best practices.
+    Refer to our comprehensive [`README.md`](https://github.com/superDuperDB/) for a high level of SuperDuperDB.
+The long-form documentation you are reading now provides deeper insights into features, usage, and best practices.

-## Step 4: Explore Community Apps Examples
+1. **Explore the community apps examples**

     Visit our [`community apps example`](https://github.com/superDuperDB/superduper-community-apps) repository to explore more examples of how SuperDuperDB can enhance your experience.
 Learn from real-world use cases and implementations.

-## Step 5: Grasp the Fundamentals
+1. **Grasp the fundamentals**

-Read through the [`Fundamentals`](https://docs.superduperdb.com/docs/docs/fundamentals/glossary) section to gain a solid understanding of SuperDuperDB's architecture and refer to the [`API References`](https://docs.superduperdb.com/apidocs/source/superduperdb.html) for detailed information on available functionalities.
+    Read through the [`Fundamentals`](../fundamentals/glossary) section to gain a solid understanding of SuperDuperDB's architecture and refer to the [`API References`](https://docs.superduperdb.com/apidocs/source/superduperdb.html) for detailed information on API usage.

-## Step 6: Develop your own Solutions with Ease

-Utilize SuperDuperDB to create your own solutions with minimal code and optimal performance.
-Leverage the power of SuperDuperDB for efficient development.

-## Step 7: Engage with the Community
+1. **Engage with the Community**

     If you encounter challenges, join our [Slack Channels](https://join.slack.com/t/superduperdb/shared_invite/zt-1zuojj0k0-RjAYBs1TDsvEa7yaFGa6QA) for assistance.
-Report bugs and share feature requests by raising an issue.
+Report bugs and share feature requests [by raising an issue]((https://github.com/SuperDuperDB/superduperdb/issues).).
 Our community is here to support you.

-## Step 8: Contribute and Share
+    You are welcome to join the conversation on our [discussions forum](https://github.com/SuperDuperDB/superduperdb/discussions) and follow our open-source roadmap [here](https://github.com/orgs/SuperDuperDB/projects/1/views/10).

+1. **Contribute and Share**

     Contribute to the SuperDuperDB community by sharing your solutions and experiences.
     Help us grow by promoting SuperDuperDB to your peers and the wider world.
 Your involvement is valuable to us!
-Don't forget to give us a star.
+Don't forget to give us a star ⭐!

+    SuperDuperDB is a community effort and licensed under Apache 2.0.
+We encourage enthusiastic developers to contribute to the project.
+Read more [here](../setup/contributing) and [on GitHub](https://github.com/SuperDuperDB/superduperdb/) about getting setup and ways you can contribute.

 Thank you for choosing SuperDuperDB.
 We look forward to seeing the amazing solutions you create!